openplotter/docs/docs/getting_started/installing.md

 !!! important
 	All programs are pre-installed assuming the user is ***pi***, if you change this username OpenPlotter will not work correctly.

-- When the writing is finished and you are told you can do it, remove the microSD card from the Raspberry Pi and reboot.
+- When the SSD writing is finished, power off the system, remove the SD card from the Raspberry Pi and boot the system.

 - OpenPlotter will start from the SSD and that is it.
 Keep the microSD card in a safe place because it can be used to reinstall OpenPlotter or to boot the system if OpenPlotter becomes unstable.
 See [Rescue](first_steps.md#rescue) section.